-The subject property comprised a 1950s style two-storey semi-detached house of cavity brickwork construction.
+The subject property in Swale, Kent, comprised a 1950s style two-storey semi-detached house of cavity brickwork construction.

 The gable wall: The right side gable wall had a visible outward bulge at the centre of the wall at first floor level and significant cracking was noted (no corresponding internal cracking was present).
 The front elevation external skin was rebuilt after suffering damage in a hurricane.
 No downward movement at DPC level was noted.